PeqNP/ays-agent/README.md

 Supported values are `t`, `y`, `true`, `1` for the value of "true."
 All other values are considered "false."

 The only context where this should be `false` is if multiple agents should be associated to the same child node.
 Leave this `true` in all other contexts.
-Otherwise, the health status of the node may be skewed over time.
+Otherwise, the health status of the node may be skewed over time if the configuration changes.

 This value is ignored if no child is created.